segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/synap/index.md

 ## Stream

 Synap uses our stream Source component to send Segment event data.
-It uses a server-side Identify, Track, Page and Group methods to send data to Segment.
-These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse that you can query using SQL.
+On the client-side, it uses Segment's Identify and Page events.
+On the server-side it also uses Identify as well as Track events.
+These events are then available in any destination that accepts client or server-side events, and available in a schema in your data warehouse that you can query using SQL.

 Synap identifies users based on their Synap User ID, which is sent as the userId in Segment events.

 ## Events

 The table below lists events that Synap sends to Segment.
 These events appear as tables in your warehouse, and as regular events in other destinations.
 Synap includes the userId, if available.

 | Event Name             | Description                                                       |